simonsmith/cypress-image-snapshot/README.md

 ## Forked from `jaredpalmer/cypress-image-snapshot`

 This is a rewrite of the original plugin as active development has ceased.
-Full credit goes to [Jared Palmer](https://github.com/jaredpalmer) for creating that
+Full credit goes to [Jared Palmer](https://github.com/jaredpalmer).